Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

    • swelled_lymph_nodes  • weight_loss           • yellowing_of_eyes
    ```

+     For a full list of symptoms, please see [this visualization](https://github.com/Robocoph/u_of_t_dsi_disease_prediction_ml_project/blob/main/visualization/04_heatmap_symptom_prevalence_across_difference_prognosis.png)

 3. **Dataset Limitations**: The unusually high accuracy (100%) indicates perfect symptom separation in the dataset, which is unrealistic in real-world scenarios.
 This suggests the need for:
-   - More comprehensive datasets
+   - A larger dataset with more diverse set of symptom representation
    - Gradient-based symptom severity (not just binary yes/no)
    - Quantitative scales and symptom intensity measures
-   - Women and men also suffer different symptoms during Heart attack, so demographic information should be considered too
+   - Women and men also suffer different symptoms during Heart attack, so demographic information would be valuable to consider

+   The confusion matrix can be found [here](https://github.com/Robocoph/u_of_t_dsi_disease_prediction_ml_project/blob/main/visualization/09_confusion_matrix_random_forest_classifier.png)

 ## 📊 Data Source